 On my short travel in Tuscany I tried so badly to spend one day in Siena, aiming to discover the city after my recently reads about it made in the last few months.

-This time I just stroll through the streets of the city without following the map, free one day in Siena between places full of tourists and the city’s building and churches.
+I just stroll through the streets of the city without following the map, free one day in Siena between places full of tourists and the city’s building and churches.
 Simply amazing.

 I haven’t got a clue in how could be real “Senese”(citizen of Siena) but I know the pride and the sense of belonging that you can breathe in every little corner of this city.